xCollateral/VulkanMod/README.md

 ## Notes
 - If you come across any mod that do not work with this mod, please create an issue inside **this** repo and **do not** report it to the mod developer.

-- Sodium will **NEVER** be supported!
-This is because it directly changes elements of Minecraft that we do as well and in turn would be a waste of time to use.

 - If you need support/help with VulkanMod, or simply want to know when updates are released, you can join our Discord server [here](https://discord.gg/EDgQ88tJAk).
 </div>